szydan/any23tool/README.md

 any23tool
 =========

-tool to convert between rdf formats - uses any23 library
+Tool to convert between rdf formats - uses any23 library

+To build any23tool.jar I'm using eclipse plugin "Fat jar"